Composers: Mick

 down on the sea

-And I saw a ship a-sail to the shore
+And I saw a ship a-sailing to the shore

 I took a passage to the East and I journeyed